How to tell a James Madison from a James Monroe in the wild

 Appearance: The shortest of the Jameses – and of all the presidents – the Madison is easily distinguished by his size.
 Measuring about five foot four inches and weighing approximately 100 pounds, he is said to resemble a “withered apple.”
 His wrinkled face has the beaten look of a wartime president whose poor choices led to the burning of the White House.

 Temperament: The James Madison can be friendly—even funny—once he warms up to you.
 Until then he may appear as a cranky old man who tells White House party guests he would rather be in bed.

 Geographic Range: The fragile nature of the James Madison prevents him from surviving outside the eastern United States.
 In his own words, “crossing the sea would be unfriendly to a singular disease of my constitution.”

-Offspring: The James Madison has no biological children, but (like the George Washington) he does have one disappointing stepson, the John Payne Todd.
+Offspring: Madison has no biological children, but (like George Washington) he does have one disappointing stepson, John Payne Todd.
 Never fully weaned off his mother’s financial teat, the professional ne’er-do-well “Payne” can be found in various bars gambling away his parents’ money and in debtor’s prison.

 Mate: The female of the Madison species, the Dolley, is larger and more animated than the male.
 In sharp contrast to her mate, she is described by writer Washington Irving as “a fine, portly buxom dame, who has a smile and a pleasant word for everybody.”
 She is renowned for saving dinner parties from boredom and saving a famous portrait of the George Washington from going up in flames in the White House.